SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/index.md

 When you link resources, the status is set to *accepted* because a resource cannot answer the invitation itself.

 It is possible to double-book a resource.
-If a resource is not free at the time, **Conflict** is shown in the **Status** column.
+If a resource is busy at the time, **Conflict** is shown in the **Status** column.
 An exclamation mark is also displayed in the **Follow-up** dialog.
 You should change the time of the follow-up.
 The **First available** field displays the first available meeting time.

 ## External contacts